Vendaval/camp2015/R/README.md

 ## Pre-requisites

+### Configure your connection to UL-HPC cluster
+Run the following commands in a terminal (substituting *yourlogin* with the login name you received from us):

+        (laptop)$> ssh -p 8022 yourlogin@access-chaos.uni.lu

+If you want to connect to the gaia cluster,

+        (laptop)$> ssh -p 8022 yourlogin@access-gaia.uni.lu

+Now you probably want to avoid taping this long command to connect to the platform.
+You can customize SSH aliases for that.
+Edit the file `~/.ssh/config` (create it if it does not already exist) and adding the following entries:

+        Host chaos-cluster
+            Hostname access-chaos.uni.lu

+        Host gaia-cluster
+            Hostname access-gaia.uni.lu

+        Host *-cluster
+            User yourlogin
+            Port 8022
+            ForwardAgent no

+Now you shall be able to issue the following (simpler) command to connect to the cluster and obtain the welcome banner:

+		(laptop)$> ssh gaia-cluster

+		(laptop)$> ssh chaos-cluster

+In the sequel, we assume these aliases to be defined.

 ### Optional: On your local machine
 First of all, let's install R. You will find releases for various distributions available at [CRAN Archive](http://cran.r-project.org/).
 Once installed, to use R interactive session interface, simply open a terminal and type: